-- Students are required to submit a completed application and application fee. - Advisors are not assigned to guest students.
+- Students are required to submit a completed application. - Academic Advisors are not assigned to non-degree seeking students.

-Senior citizens who are 62 years of age or older may enroll in courses at Oakland City University and are considered non-degree seeking guest students, with the following exceptions approved by the university's Board of Trustees:
+Senior citizens who are 62 years of age or older may enroll in courses at Oakland City University and are considered non-degree seeking students, with the following exceptions approved by the university's Board of Trustees:

-- Registration fee per course has been reduced to \$25. - Application fee, additional course fees, and/or instructional fees are waived. - Students are permitted to take one course per semester.
+- Registration fee per course has been reduced to \$25. - Additional course fees and/or instructional fees are waived. - Students are permitted to take one course per semester.